leeky-mem/latex-template/README.md

 This template is provided without any guarantees.

 # Prerequisites
-## OS
+## Platform
-Tested on arch linux.
-It should work on other linux distributions and on MacOS.
-Maybe on Windows but I wouldn't know about that.
+Tested on Arch Linux.
+It should work on other Linux distributions and on MacOS although the needed packages may have slightly different names on these platforms.\
+Prbably won't work on Windows, I don't know.

-## packages
+## Packages
 I have the following packages installed.
 Probably not all of them are needed for this template: \
 LaTeX packages:
 - texlive-basic